-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 export default App;

-By now, the code should be pretty self explanatory, as I’ve already explained the basic React concepts.
+By now, the code should be pretty self explanatory, as I’ve already explained the concepts involved so far.
 Take a look at your browser now, and you should have the following result:

-I’d also like to mention that it isn’t necessary to use object-oriented syntax for stateless components, especially if you aren’t defining a lifecycle function.
+We mentioned before that React offers both class-based and function components.
 We can rewrite

 MessageView using functional syntax like this: